boc-tothefuture/openhab-jruby/docs/usage/misc/comparisons.md

 ## Strict Type-Comparisons

 Sometimes it is critical to know the exact command being sent.
-For example, a rule may need to distinguish between `ON` vs. a {OpenHAB::Core::Types::PercentType PercentType} command.
+For example, a rule may need to distinguish between {ON} vs. a {PercentType} command.
 In this instance, Ruby's case equality operator `===` can be used.
 It will only evaluate to true if the two operands have the same type.

 The strict type comparison applies to Ruby's `case` statement because it is implemented using the case equality operator `===`